 Previously cited 12/16/16

 28 Pa.
 Code 211.12(d)(1)(5)

 | ||Plan of Correction - To be completed: 06/19/2017|

 The Provider submits the following plan of correction in good faith and to comply with Federal Law.
 This plan is not an admission of wrong doing nor does it reflect agreement with the facts and conclusions stated in the Statement of deficiencies.

-2. Director of Nursing /Designee re-educated licensed nursing staff on maintaining accurate and complete clinical records.
+2. Director of Nursing /Designee re-educated staff on ensuring safety measures are in place and functioning.

-3. Director of Nursing / Designee will complete daily random audits to ensure compliance.
+3. Director of Nursing / Designee will complete random weekly audits to ensure compliance.

 4. Director of Nursing will report audit trends to QAPI Committee for review.
 QAPI Committee will determine compliance and need for further audits.